 - 3.1.
 The Audit Scotland work was carried out during 2016/2017 and reported in September 2017.
-The report, attached at Appendix 1, examines equal pay in local government, focusing on five themes:- - how councils implemented the Single Status Agreement (SSA) - how much councils have spent settling equal pay claims - how councils demonstrate that they are dealing effectively with equal pay claims and minimising future risks - how effective the governance and oversight arrangements of the SSA are - what lessons can be learned for the future
+The report, attached at Appendix 1, examines equal pay in local government, focusing on five themes: - how councils implemented the Single Status Agreement (SSA) - how much councils have spent settling equal pay claims - how councils demonstrate that they are dealing effectively with equal pay claims and minimising future risks - how effective the governance and oversight arrangements of the SSA are - what lessons can be learned for the future

-The audit provides an overview around how the SSA has been implemented but it does not look at individual councils' job evaluation schemes, or consider employee terms and conditions at individual councils.
+The audit provides an overview around how the SSA was been implemented.
+But it does not look at individual councils' job evaluation schemes, or consider employee terms and conditions at councils.

 3.2.
-The audit work involved an extensive survey of local authorities and visits to five reference sites which included South Lanarkshire Council.
+The audit work involved an extensive survey of local authorities and visits to five reference sites; South Lanarkshire Council was one of those.